mission-focused/mk8s/README.md

 # mk8s
-Declarative Multi-Node Kubernetes Installer
+mk8s is a lightweight and portable tool for installing Kubernetes across many nodes with a focus on air-gap support.
+It uses a declarative manifest to define cluster nodes and their roles.
+It uses local or SSH access to perform the bootstrap and execution of Kubernetes processes with the intent of being extensible and flexible.

 **Note:** This is merely an experiment at this point in time.
-All of my work is solely done in the open.
+All of this work is solely done in the open.
 Please leave comments or issues if you have any.

-## Purpose
+## Why?
-Declarative multi-node kubernetes installer.
-Given a declarative manifest - install kubernetes across many nodes (to include the node running the tool).
-Make this process idempotent and air gap friendly.
-Allows for abstractions of various Kubernetes distributions.
+Orchestrating the installation of Kubernetes clusters - whether connected or disconnected - across many nodes is often left to the operator (hence why this project exists).
+Cloud and Hypervisors have understood workflows for deploying clusters - but bare-metal and disconnected environments are often more complicated.
+What if we could reduce the dependency down to networked compute (linux).

+What if we could do this without the complexities of Ansible and have more granular capabilities and error handling to respond to events accordingly.
+Enter mk8s.

-## Thoughts
+## Future Objectives
-Why hasn't anyone built an orchestrator of this kind before?
-Something that can install kubernetes across many nodes from a single point without the mess of dependencies that is Ansible.
+- Concurrency
+  - Drive bootstrap to installation for many Kubernetes nodes simultaneously
+  - Reduce total time to High-availability
+- Distro Support
+  - Start with RKE2
+  - Support K3s/Kubeadm in future builds

 ## Areas of Interest